 For franchises, branding can be pretty tricky to navigate.
 There are many parties involved, thousands of miles between, and even more people to keep happy.
 While it may look impossible, your franchise can achieve consistent franchise brand management with a few strategies.

 1. Set Clear Brand Guidelines

 It all starts with setting clear brand guidelines and rules.
-Because of the complexities and dynamic environment of the franchise business, franchisees need to understand what is expected clearly.
+Because of the complexities and dynamic environment of the franchise business, franchisees need to clearly understand what is expected.

 Having said that, word of mouth will not be enough when communicating brand guidelines.
 A franchise needs to set these guidelines in writing and ensure they are easily accessible and understood.
 These guidelines should be seen as a contract and not a simple guidebook.
 When a non-compliance issue arises, you can go back to the written agreement and iron out the differences.

 For instance, many franchisors may not regulate social media messages for all franchisees.
 Without a clear guideline for franchisees to follow, it can be hard to maintain consistency.
 Sometimes, this may even lead to a negative perception of your brand.
 Sprout social says 50% of social media users will boycott a brand if they receive a poor brand response.
 This can escalate across multiple franchisees leading to business loss and lack of customers' trust.